The Degnan Ballet Center at the Convervatory of Wilkes University

 The training of DBC students is conducted from the classical tradition of Russia’s Kirov Ballet.
 This regimen nurtures the individually paced progress of students beginning with pre-ballet and progressing through seven levels of classical dance training from beginner through intermediate to advanced.
 This approach is designed to cultivate a healthy self-esteem, personal and artistic maturity, and develops sound technique in support of achieving an authentic aesthetic vision.
 The appropriate curricular level for each dancer is determined by the faculty of DBC.

-The primary instructors of the Degnan Ballet Center are members of the Artistic Staff of Ballet Northeast.
+The primary instructors of the Degnan Ballet Center are current or past members of the Artistic Staff of Ballet Northeast.
 Biographical information on these talented professionals is available under the Faculty and Staff section of the website.
 Various professional artists teach master classes throughout the academic year.
 This guest faculty includes members of major ballet companies, professionals in the industry as well as university professors.